 Replace your motherboard if you're using a desktop.
 If you're confident that your wall power, power supply, and power button are working, it's likely that there is a problem with your PC's motherboard and it should be replaced.

 Note: While perfectly doable by anyone with some patience, replacing a motherboard is rarely a quick, easy, or inexpensive task.
 Be sure you've exhausted all of the other troubleshooting advice I've given above before replacing your motherboard.

 Note: I highly recommend that you test your computer with a Power On Self Test card to confirm that the motherboard is the cause of your computer not turning on at all.

-Is your computer still showing no sign of power even after following the steps above?
-Let a community of computer support enthusiasts help out!
-Post the details of your PC power problem in the PC Support Forum.
-Be sure to tell us what you've already done to try to fix the problem.
+- Is your computer still showing no sign of power even after following the steps above?
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
+Be sure to tell me what you've already done to try to fix the problem.